A Dallas Cowboys football blog

 Centerpiece Leighton Vander Esch works in any scheme and would be great in an inside linebacker role in the 3-4.
 The question would be who plays beside him; do you re-sign either Sean Lee or Joe Thomas for that spot?
 Or is that where you prefer to play Jaylon Smith and using someone different as a pass rusher?

 The linebackers are actually the easier transition.
-It's the where you'd have some big moves to make, and an especially interesting decision with veteran Tyrone Crawford.
+It’s the defensive line where you’d have some big moves to make, and an especially interesting decision with veteran Tyrone Crawford.

 Nobody would’ve expected Crawford to return in 2020 given his reduced role and increasing contract.
 Tyrone is set to count $9.1 million against the cap and Dallas can save $8 million of that by cutting him.